adamyen/calorieapp_frontend/CONTRIBUTING.md

 # Contributing to BurnOut!!

-The following is a set of guidelines for contributing to SE Group 28
+The following is a set of guidelines for contributing to BurnOut.
+We are open to suggestions to enhance our project.

 ## Table of Contents: